supply_chain_network Module

 Overview

-This module contains the SupplyChainNetwork class, which is a network consisting of one or more nodes.
-The network and nodes together specify a problem instance.
+This module contains the SupplyChainNetwork class, which is a network consisting of one or more nodes and, optionally, one or more products.
+The network, nodes, and products together specify a problem instance.

 Note